SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 # 🚨 SEA-VL: Call for Contributors

-The follow-up to [the highly successful *SEACrowd* project](https://seacrowd.github.io/seacrowd-emnlp-2024/) is here!
-We are now opening another open-source crowdsourcing initiative, **SEA-VL**, for developing high-quality open-source SEA-specific vision-language datasets and building vision-language models for SEA languages!
+Following the success of our [SEACrowd project](https://seacrowd.github.io/seacrowd-emnlp-2024/), we’re excited to announce SEA-VL, a new open-source initiative to create high-quality vision-language datasets specifically for Southeast Asian (SEA) languages!
+We’re calling on contributors to help us build a SEA-specific vision-language model.

-SEA-VL is a big initiative which is why we have decided to split it into two phases.
-In the **Phase 1** of SEA-VL, the task is to submit and review **self-taken culturally-relevant images**, plus descriptions about the shared image.
+SEA-VL is a big initiative, so we have decided to split it into two phases.
+In **Phase 1** of SEA-VL, we’re looking for self-taken, culturally-relevant images with descriptions about the shared image.
 This will be cleaned and compiled into a comprehensive open-access SEA-relevant image dataset.
-This dataset will be incorporated as the core component of the **Phase 2** where we will build instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.
+This dataset will serve as the foundation for Phase 2, where we’ll develop instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.

-Phase 1 will be open from 11 Nov 2024 to 15 Feb 2024.
-Details about Phase 2 will be added near the end of Phase 1.
+> Phase 1 is open from 11 Nov 2024 to 15 Feb 2024.
+More details about Phase 2 will be shared at the end of Phase 1.

 <!-- ADD A SHORT BANNER HERE, SOMETHING THE SIZE OF A TWITTER BANNER WITH THE PROJECT NAME -->

-### What's in it for me?
+### Why Contribute?

-Like the previous SEACrowd project, contributions will be rewarded with points.
-Achieving **200 points** in Phase 1 will guarantee you a co-authorship in our publication for ACL 2025.
+As with SEACrowd, every contribution to SEA-VL will earn points.
+Reaching 200 points in Phase 1 will guarantee **co-authorship in our publication for ACL 2025**.

-> Live contribution tracking monitor will be open soon!
+Live contribution tracking monitor will be open soon!

 ### How can I contribute?

-We divide the **Phase 1** into two tasks: image submission and image review, each task follow the following scoring standard:
+Phase 1 is split into two main tasks: culturally-relevant image submission and image review.
+Here’s how points are awarded:

-##### Task 1: Submit a SEA culturally-relevant self-photo (1-2 points depending on where the photo is taken)
+##### Task 1: Submit a SEA Culturally-Relevant Image (1-2 points per photo)

-Submitting is easy!
-Simply access this [form](https://docs.google.com/forms/d/e/1FAIpQLScHKqaNlh-SvTD75AtWKkNhFvPNXXDy1eFyrqy3XGXq7M15Vw/viewform) and fill in the required details.
+Submission is simple!
+Just go to this [form](https://docs.google.com/forms/d/e/1FAIpQLScHKqaNlh-SvTD75AtWKkNhFvPNXXDy1eFyrqy3XGXq7M15Vw/viewform) and provide your <underline>self-taken, culturally relevant</underline> photo with a brief description.

+Points:
-- 1 point for each self-taken culturally-relevant image from **Indonesia**, **Singapore**, and **Phillippines**
+- 1 point for images from **Indonesia**, **Singapore**, and **Phillippines**
-- 1.5 points for each self-taken culturally-relevant images from **Thailand**, **Malaysia**, and **Vietnam**
+- 1.5 points for images from **Thailand**, **Malaysia**, and **Vietnam**
-- 2 points for each self-taken culturally-relevant images from **Brunei**, **EastTimor**, **Cambodia**, **Laos**, **Myanmar**
+- 2 points for images from **Brunei**, **EastTimor**, **Cambodia**, **Laos**, **Myanmar**

-##### Task 2: Review an image-caption pair (1 point per instance)
+##### Task 2: Review Image-Description Pairs (1 point per review)

-For reviewing, have the reviewer candidates pass a short test first.
-Details are coming soon by **25 Nov 2024**.
+To participate in reviewing, contributors must first pass a short test.
+Details on how to get started will be released by November 25, 2024.

-### What is a "culturally-relevant image"?
+### What Qualifies as a "Culturally-Relevant Image"?

-Any image containing a subject relevant to your culture is accepted.
-For example, this can be food (e.g., a photo of someone eating Nasi Goreng), places (e.g., a scene from Escolta Street in Manila), events (e.g., Chinese New Year celebration in your country), day-to-day life with culture-specific things (e.g., eating with hands), and many more.
-As long as it contains something that's related to SEA culture, you can submit it.
+Any image that reflects an aspect of SEA culture is welcome!
+This could include food (e.g., eating Nasi Goreng), locations (e.g., Manila’s Escolta Street), events (e.g., Lunar New Year festivities), or cultural day-to-day practices (e.g., eating with hands).
+As long as it connects to SEA culture, it’s a great fit!

-### Can I submit images from the internet?
-**No.** Images have to be strictly taken by you.
+**Note:** Only images that you have personally taken are eligible.

-Any images you provide will be later licensed under the open-source CC-BY-SA 4.0 license.
-Please make sure that the photos you submit do not belong to anyone else.
+All images will be openly licensed under the CC-BY-SA 4.0 license, so please ensure you own full rights to them before submission.

-### Timeline
+### Project Timeline

-Here is our schedule for Phase 1!
+Here’s the schedule for Phase 1:

-- 11 Nov 2024: Launch Task 1 (Culturally-Relevant Self-Photo Collection)
+- 11 Nov 2024: Task 1 - Culturally-Relevant Image Collection opens
-- 25 Nov 2024: Launch Task 2 (Culturally-Relevant Image Review)
+- 25 Nov 2024: Task 2 - Culturally-Relevant Image Review opens
-- 15 Jan 2025: End of self-photo review period
+- 15 Jan 2025: Call for contribution ends
-- 15 Feb 2025: Round 1 publication deadline (ACL 2025)
+- 15 Feb 2025: ACL 2025 submission deadline

-#### Do you have a group / online community that I can join in?
+#### Do you have a group or an online community that I can join?

 Check out our [GitHub](https://github.com/SEACrowd) page, and join our [Discord server](https://discord.gg/XXRHFuvkTA).
 Everyone is welcome to discuss and ask questions there!

 ---

 ## FAQs
-1. **The project has two phases.
-Does authorship in Phase One also guarantee authorship in Phase 2?** -- No. The points system for both phases will be different as both will involve different tasks.
-Points from Phase One will also not carry over into the next one.
+1. Will Phase 1 authorship guarantee authorship in Phase 2?
+- No. Co-authorship in Phase 2 will have its own points system as the tasks will differ from Phase 1.
+Points from Phase 1 will not carry over.
-2. **I have an image that is self-taken but I posted it on the internet before.
-Is this OK?** -- Yes, this is OK as long as (1) you took the image and (2) you did not release copyright to anyone else.
+2. Can I submit an image I posted online if I still own the copyright?
+- Yes, as long as you took the image and still hold the copyright.
-3. **Do the images have to be professional-quality?** -- No. Images from your phone are fine.
+3. Do images need to be high quality?
+- No, phone-quality images are perfectly acceptable as long as they're not blurry or obstructed.
+4. Can I submit images that reflect SEA culture but were taken outside of SEA?
-4. **I have images taken abroad that are culturally-releavant but they are not my culture.
-Is this OK?** -- Yes, this is OK.
+- Yes, images taken abroad are welcome if they are culturally relevant.
-5. **I have other questions!** -- Please join our Discord server and let's discuss there!
+5. Do I have to be a resident of the SEA culture represented in the photo I submit?
+- No, you do not.
+6. Have more questions?
+- Join our [Discord server](https://discord.gg/XXRHFuvkTA) and we'll be happy to help!

 <!-- CHANGE THIS TO THE NEW POSTER -->